-Costs for the purchase and maintenance of laboratory animals can be applied for.
+Reasonable research expenses directly related to your proposal can be applied for; such as small pieces of equipment up to £30,000 in value and consumables.
+Costs for the purchase and maintenance of laboratory animals can be applied for, a detailed breakdown must be provided.
 Studies involving animals must provide adequate details on the number, species, strain and associated costs of animals to be used in the study.
 Justification for the use of animals and why a suitable alternative cannot be used must also be provided.
 Arthritis Research UK is a signatory to the Concordat on Openness on Animal Research and supports the principle of the 3Rs.

 How to apply